nowrep/obs-vkcapture/README.md

 ## Usage

 1. Add `Game Capture` to your OBS scene.
-2. Start the game with capture enabled `obs-gamecapture game`.
+2. Start the game with capture enabled `obs-gamecapture %command%`.

 ## Known Issues